Become a Trustee

 Note: A candidate, if nominated, must remain qualified throughout the election and, if elected, throughout the term of office.
 The term of office is 4 years.
 School board candidates should confirm that they have the qualifications described here and in section 219 of the Education Act.
 It is the responsibility of the candidate to determine whether he or she is qualified to be elected to and hold office.

 The following persons are disqualified from being elected to school board office:

-- any person not eligible to vote in the municipality;
+- any person not eligible to vote for the school board;

-- takes an unpaid leave of absence before being nominated, and
+- take an unpaid leave of absence before being nominated, and

-- resigns, if elected to the office; (See additional note below*)
+- resign, if elected to the office; (See additional note below)